An excerpt from "Sayings of a Gadfly"

 divine order and purpose for the family can be fulfilled.

-Gadfly: Having order and purpose in life is a fine thing.
+Socrates: Having order and purpose in life is a fine thing, if

 John: I don’t think my wife liked the sermon very much.
 I do not